Feeling a little cabin fever yet? In this new world of social distancing, most of us have been spending a lot more time at home than we used to.

 Create a sanctuary space

-A creative use of BÉIS roller bags in beige combined with a candle and greenery set the tone for a perfect staycation sanctuary space.
+A creative use of BÉIS travel luggage in beige combined with a candle and greenery set the tone for a perfect staycation sanctuary space.

 Make a room in your home a sanctuary.
 Tidy it up and create the right atmosphere that takes into account all of your senses: soft, cozy throw blankets, scented candles - invigorating or calming, to match the mindset you want to cultivate.